Judy’s Hot Chocolate Recipe from The Santa Clause

 • Stir in the chocolate chips.
 Stir continuously, scraping the bottom of the pot as you go to make sure the chocolate isn't sticking and melting on the bottom.
 Continue to stir until the marshmallows are completely melted and there is no chocolate on the bottom of the pot.
 The liquid should be soupy but not thickened.
 When it begins to steam and bubble, remove it from the heat.

-• Meanwhile, in a mason jar or cocktail shaker, combine the heavy cream, milk and hot fudge.
-Shake vigorously until well combined and foamy – about 5 minutes.
+• Meanwhile, in a mason jar or cocktail shaker, combine the heavy cream, cold milk, and hot fudge.
+Shake vigorously until well combined and foamy—about 5 minutes.

 ALTERNATIVE SERVING INSTRUCTIONS

-• Use a ladle to fill individual serving cups about 1/2 way full with the steaming hot chocolate sauce .
+• Use a ladle to fill individual serving cups about halfway full with the steaming hot chocolate sauce.
 Then pour the cold chocolate cream on top until the cups are about 3/4 full.
-Stir each serving until a consistent temp and color can be seen throughout, then serve warm.
+Stir each serving until a consistent temperature and color can be seen throughout, then serve warm.
 Happy Holidays!

 REHEATING INSTRUCTIONS

-• After mixing the hot chocolate sauce and cold cream, as the liquid cools it will firm up to about pudding consistency.
-Reheat the hot chocolate in 30 second interverals in the microwave, stirring between each heating, until the hot chocoalte returns to a warm drinkable, consistency.
+• After mixing the hot chocolate sauce and cold cream, the liquid will firm up to about pudding consistency as it cools.
+Reheat the hot chocolate in 30-second intervals in the microwave, stirring between each heating, until the hot chocolate returns to a warm, drinkable consistency.
 Enjoy!

 Keyword chocolate, copycat, dessert